 Look, all exercise is good, and regular aerobic exercise like walking, swimming, running, or cycling strengthen the heart and lungs and improve tone, but resistance training is the only type of exercise that can substantially slow or reverse the declining muscle mass, bone density, and strength that were once considered unavoidable parts of aging.

 As we age, basic cognitive functions including attention, memory, and higher-level tasks like multi-tasking decline.
-Research shows that aerobic training and resistance training helps stave off these age-related declines, and even boosts brainpower.
+Research shows that adopting a lifestyle of fitness including aerobic training and resistance training helps stave off these age-related declines, and even boosts brainpower.
 It’s interesting that aerobic and resistance training provide complimentary, not overlapping benefits: resistance training improves higher-level brain functioning such as effective multi-tasking, learning ability, decision-making, attention span and conflict resolution, while aerobic exercise improves memory.

 Resistance training is one of the best ways to increase your energy and boost your metabolism.
 How?
 It turns out that just 12 weeks of resistance training can significantly increase your levels of testosterone and DHEA, a hormone your body produces that helps with testosterone and estrogen production.
 The result is improved bone and muscle strength, slowing age-related changes in your body, strengthened immune system, and improved energy levels, mood and memory.